surifirstpin/biplus_documentation/Docs_1/calculated_column.md

 ## Calculate on Raw functionality

-By enabling the field **calculate on raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.
+By enabling the field **calculate on raw**, the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

 >**For Instance:**  consider the below image, which represents calculated data with disabling calculate on raw.